Skip to main content

 Run the following shell script to install the data stores:

-• The above script uses a namespace prefix as an argument and runs installation scripts for each datastore.
+• The script uses a namespace prefix as an argument and runs the installation scripts for each datastore.

-• This shell script can be run in any linux OS in your cluster.
+• This shell script can be executed on any Linux OS within your cluster.

-• This installation data store script is tested with GKE and Kind (local kubernetes cluster).
-But this should be compatible with Amazon EKS and Azure Kubernetes Service (AKS) as well.
+• The installation script has been tested on GKE, MicroK8s and Kind and should also be compatible with Amazon EKS and Azure Kubernetes Service (AKS).

 Step 4: Initialize and Configure Datastores for IDHub Instance